24 Feb - 2 Mar 2024

-Nights 3, 4, 5 and 6 will all be at Pinewood Lodge in Queenstown which is all backpacker/hostel style and all together.
+Nights 3, 4, 5 and 6 will all be at Pinewood Lodge in Queenstown which is a combo of backpacker/bunkbed style buildings to twin and triple share rooms.
 Its a 2 min pedal to town and 500m to the base of QT Gondola.
 A sweet location that has it all and keeps you all together.

 How much luggage can I bring?

 Your bike bag (that will be stored during the event).
 Your riding/day pack and 1 x large luggage/duffle bag for your clothes, sleeping bag, etc. Please be mindful of the volunteers that will be helping transport your luggage bags and do not make them over 40pds/20kgs.

 To keep things simple and light, just bring tools that you would essentially need out on trail.
 Eg allen keys, shock pump, spare tubes, hanger for your bike.
 Other major tools like pedal wrenches can be brought to put your bikes together but can be left in your bike bag for the week.
 Hub tools, cassette tools, bb tools, floor pumps etc don't need to be bought as we will have those on hand for you to use